Skip to main content

 Realist Evaluation

-An evaluation approach that asks what works, for whom, in what circumstances, and why, by identifying the mechanisms through which programmes produce outcomes in specific contexts.
+An evaluation approach that asks what works, for whom, in what circumstances, and why, by identifying the mechanisms through which programs produce outcomes in specific contexts.

 In-Depth Guide